VyperGroup/aero/src/AeroSandbox/src/sandboxers/HTML/docs/Attribute Escaping.md

 # Attribute Escaping

+> ⚠️ WARNING: This document is highly out of date; please don't read it.
+It will be updated soon.

 ## The traditional approach

-After the attributes have been modified by the rewriter, the unmodified version will be saved in an attibute.
-This creates a vector to where the proxy can be detected.
-To solve this the proxy:
+After the rewriter has modified the attributes, the unmodified version is saved in an attribute.
+Unfortunately, the new attribute creates a vector where the proxied site can detect the proxy.
+To solve this, the proxy:

-- intercepts the APIs that return an Element and ovewrites those API methods with a Proxy using apply
+- intercepts the APIs that return an HTML Element and overwrites those API methods with a Proxy using the apply function trap in the ES6 Proxy.
-- makes a copy of the return get that element through.
-The return value is provided from Reflect.apply
+- Make a copy of the return and get that HTML Element through the return value provided from `Reflect.apply`
-- overwrites that Element with custom getters and setters for the element. where the copy of the return will be returned to the proxy
+- overwrites that HTML element with custom getters and setters for the HTML Element.
+Where the copy of the return will be returned to the proxy

 ### The problem

-It's best to not have to proxy elements (DOM interception), if you don't need to, to prevent unnecessary overhead
+It's best not to have to proxy elements (DOM interception) if you don't need to to prevent unnecessary overhead.

 ## What aero does instead

 ### 🏆 With [attribute sandboxing](./Attribute%20Sandboxing%20methods.md/### 🏆 Attribute Emulation method)

-Aero doesn't actually need to escape the attributes, because with this method it doesn't need to keep track of the previous values.
+Aero doesn't need to escape the attributes because, with this method, it doesn't need to keep track of the previous values.

 ### With attribute sandboxing methods

 Instead of escaping, aero cleverly uses WeakMap to keep track of the old values.
-The key is the rewritten element and the value is the original.
-This also allows for garbage collector to clear up values on its own.
+The key is the rewrote element, and the value is the original.
+This method also allows garbage collectors to clear up values on their own.
+Essentially what this means is, when the Element is deleted it will be gone from the map so that less memory is used.